 - Are there any key dates for which the business case must be ready, e.g. a gate meeting?

 - Who are the key decision makers and what’s important to them?

 - What deliverables need to be produced and by when?

-- Are there any generally understood criteria that must be met, such as that all projects need to pay-back within two years?
+- Are there any generally understood criteria that must be met, e.g. all projects need to pay-back within 2 years?